 The typical state of the good film before treatment was that of a fairly low-energy surface with contact angles in the 70s.
 Corona treatment is required to bring those contact angles lower and increase the surface energy so that the film will seal properly.
 When the film is being treated, it needs to slide smoothly and effortlessly over the rollers that send it through the machinery.

 Slip reduces the coefficient of friction of the film, so it makes the journey over the rollers freely and prevents any gunk from building up on the rollers that can stick to rollers.
 Hot polymers tend to stick to metal rollers used during the blown film process.
-If the slip was not present, then the rollers could require additional cleaning, they could transfer unwanted substances onto the film and if there are almost imperceptible catches in the film on the rollers then there could be tiny creases in the film that won’t get treated and lead to similar sealing failures that this packaging company was seeing.
-So, slip serves a very important purpose, but in excess, it can be detrimental to sealing.
+If the slip was not present, then the rollers could require additional cleaning, they could transfer unwanted substances onto the film, and if there are almost imperceptible catches in the film on the rollers, then there could be tiny creases in the film that won’t get treated and lead to similar sealing failures that this packaging company was seeing.
+So, slip serves a very important purpose, but excess can be detrimental to sealing.

 Where Do Contaminants Come From?